guswawan/blackwhite-resume/README.md

 # blackwhite-resume
-learn to make a resume with html css
+learn to make a personal static web with html css